lynnfaraday/aresmush.com/tutorials/code/create-plugin/db-model.md

     end

 {% tip %}
-Ohm is the database library that helps us talk to the database, and  <code>< Ohm::Model</code>  is a special bit of Ruby code that lets us do things like  <code>attribute :name</code>  to define a database field.
+Ohm is the database library that helps us talk to the database, and  `< Ohm::Model`  is a special bit of Ruby code that lets us do things like  `attribute :name`  to define a database field.
 We didn't see Ohm::Model in the previous examples because we were adding to an existing model class (Character) defined by the engine.
 Here, though, we're creating a brand new one.
 You can learn more about the Ohm library in the [advanced database tutorial](/tutorials/code/database.html) when you're ready.
 {% endtip %}

 ### Model Attributes